 James is an Associate Professor in Sustainable Composites and High Performance Marine Vehicles and is the Director of Programmes for Maritime Engineering.

-- James is interested in the fundamental way that fluid and structures interact and the practical consequences on the design and operation of marine vehicles.
-Consequently his research covers:
+- James is interested in the fundamental way that fluid and structures interact and the practical consequences on the design and operation of marine vehicles:

 External roles and responsibilities